Choosing an Estimator#

 |SVC||High||Handles high dimensional data||Difficult to tune, Not suitable for large datasets|

-In terms of regression, flexibility is expressed as the ability of a model to fit a regression line to potentially complex non-linear data.
-Linear models such as Ridge tend to underfit data that is non-linear while more flexible models such as Gradient Boost are prone to overfit the training data if not tuned properly.
-In general, it's best to choose the simplest regressor that doesn't underfit your dataset.
+In regression, flexibility is expressed in the ability of a regressor to model the process that generated the outcomes of the training data.
+Simple models such as Ridge assume a linear relationship between input and outcome and tend to underfit data that is complex and nonlinear.
+More flexible models such as Gradient Boost can model complex processes but are more prone to overfitting if not tuned properly.

 |Extra Tree Regressor||Moderate||Faster training, Lower variance||Similar to Regression Tree|